(Last updated January 20th 2018)

 – No silicones, but has talc.
 This foundation has oil/wax and is not suitable for oily skin

-MILK Makeup Blur Liquid Matte Foundation
+MILK Makeup Blur Liquid Matte Foundation.
+Click here for my review and wear test!

 (It’s probably easiest to go with mineral/powder make up!
 I have sensitivities to Talc as well.. do this will be the “Talc-Free” list as well: